Rivenator101/calm-comute/README.md

-# CalmCommute 🧘‍♀️🗺️
+# CalmCommute

 **A stress-aware navigation app that helps you find the calmest route to your destination.**

-CalmCommute is an intelligent navigation system that considers your mental well-being by providing stress-color-coded routes, interactive waypoints, and built-in breathing exercises.
+CalmCommute is an intelligent navigation system that considers your mental well-being by providing, interactive waypoints, and built-in breathing exercises.
 When you need a break, it automatically finds and reroutes you to the nearest rest stop.

 ![CalmCommute](https://img.shields.io/badge/Status-Live-success)
 ![React](https://img.shields.io/badge/React-19.2.1-blue)
 ![Node.js](https://img.shields.io/badge/Node.js-Express-green)

-## ✨ Features
+## Features

-### 🗺️ Interactive Map Experience
+### Interactive Map Experience
 - **Stress-Color-Coded Routes**: Visual route segments color-coded by stress level (green = low, yellow = medium, red = high)
 - **Clickable Route Segments**: Click any route segment to see its stress level and zoom in
 - **Interactive Waypoints**: Click waypoint markers on the map to zoom to that location
 - **Real-time Route Updates**: Google Maps-style interactivity with smooth animations

-### 🧘 Mental Health Features
+### Mental Health Features
 - **Breathing Exercise**: 4-7-8 breathing pattern animation when you need to calm down
 - **Check-in System**: Regular prompts to assess how you're feeling during your commute
 - **Auto-Reroute to Rest Stops**: When you click "I need a break", automatically finds and reroutes to: